wikimedia/unicodejs/README.md

 Versioning
 ----------

-We use the Semantic Versioning guidelines as much as possible.
+We use the Semantic Versioning guidelines as much as possible; major versions reflect the version of Unicode we target.

 Releases will be numbered in the following format: